 Joint Ventures/Licensing

 Joint ventures may be formed as limited liability companies or as equal or unequal partnerships.
-Consortia of companies formed to bid or manage specific projects usually use a British-registered limited liability company as the vehicle to more easily rent or purchase local premises and assets and to hire and manage a local workforce and support staff.
+Consortia of companies formed to bid or manage specific projects usually use a British-registered limited liability company.
+These LLCs act as the vehicle to facilitate the rental or purchase of local premises and assets, and to hire and manage a local workforce and support staff.
 No ownership or control restrictions apply to joint ventures in the United Kingdom.

 Express Delivery